 Q: What are those wooden coins I see people spending at the Market and how do I get some?

 A: Those are our Market Bucks, which are worth a dollar at any vendor at the Market, spent just like cash.
 They’re a little thank-you from the Market and LEDC.
-We give them out at the Manager tent when you do something easy we encouraged you to do in Fresh Picks, the e-newsletter (like bring us a recipe or wear a Ripe & Ready T-shirt) or when you do something nice for the Market, And we love to give them to new customers who stop to introduce themselves, and to you too if you bring a new customer and introduce them to us.
+We give them out at the Manager tent when you do something easy we encouraged you to do in Fresh Picks, the e-newsletter (like bring us a recipe or wear an LFM T-shirt) or when you do something nice for the Market, and we love to give them to new customers who stop to introduce themselves, and to you too if you bring a new customer and introduce them to us.

 Q: Why are those kids dressed as vegetables?